google/clusterfuzz/docs/clusterfuzz/architecture.md

 **Note**: The only bug tracker supported now is the Chromium hosted [Monorail](https://opensource.google.com/projects/monorail).
-Support for custom bug trackers will be added in the future.
+Support for custom bug trackers will be added in the near future.

+### Local instance
 It's possible to run ClusterFuzz locally without these dependencies by using local Google Cloud emulators, but some features which depend on BigQuery and Stackdriver will be disabled due to lack of emulator support.

-- TOC
-{:toc}

----

 ## Operation
 The two main components of ClusterFuzz are: